DiveGearAdvice.comUpdated April 2026

 Black Skirt vs Clear Skirt

 Black skirts block peripheral light, reducing internal reflections and improving contrast.
-In UK's murky waters, this matters.
-Most UK divers choose black skirts for better vision in low-light conditions.
+In murky waters, this matters.
+Most cold water divers choose black skirts for better vision in low-light conditions.

 Clear skirts let in more ambient light and can feel less claustrophobic.
 Useful for underwater photography where you want to see your surroundings.
 Some nervous divers prefer clear for the openness feeling.

-For general UK diving, black skirts perform better.
+For general cold water diving, black skirts perform better.
 Save clear skirts for tropical holidays.

 Low Volume vs High Volume

 Low volume masks sit closer to your face, requiring less air to equalise and clear.
-They seal better against thick hoods, common in UK diving.
-Most UK divers prefer low volume.
+They seal better against thick hoods, common in cold water diving.
+Most cold water divers prefer low volume.

 High volume masks offer wider field of view but require more effort to clear and don't work as well with 7mm hoods.